dell/csm-docs/content/docs/csidriver/features/powerflex.md

 ## SDC Deployment

 The CSI PowerFlex driver version 1.3 and later support the automatic deployment of the PowerFlex SDC on Kubernetes nodes which run the node portion of the CSI driver.
-The deployment of the SDC kernel module occurs on these nodes with OS platform which support automatic SDC deployment, currently Fedora CoreOS (FCOS) and Red Hat CoreOS (RHCOS).
+The deployment of the SDC kernel module occurs on these nodes with OS platform which support automatic SDC deployment: currently only Red Hat CoreOS (RHCOS).
 On Kubernetes nodes with OS version not supported by automatic install, you must perform the Manual SDC Deployment steps below.
 Refer https://hub.docker.com/r/dellemc/sdc for your OS versions.

 - On Kubernetes nodes which run the node portion of the CSI driver, the SDC init container runs prior to the driver being installed.
 It installs the SDC kernel module on the nodes with OS version which supports automatic SDC deployment.
 If there is an SDC kernel module installed then the version is checked and updated.
 - Optionally, if the SDC monitor is enabled, another container is started and runs as the monitor.
 Follow PowerFlex SDC documentation to get monitor metrics.